ajimoti/model-plus/readme.md

 # ModelPlus

-ModelPlus is an intuitive UI package for Laravel that provides a powerful and user-friendly interface for browsing and managing your Eloquent models.
-It automatically discovers your models and creates a dynamic, interactive dashboard for viewing and managing your application's data.
+ModelPlus is an intuitive UI package for Laravel that provides a powerful and user-friendly interface for browsing your Eloquent models.
+It automatically discovers your models and creates a dynamic, interactive dashboard for viewing your application's data.

-It's still a work in progress, but it's already useful for viewing your models.

-## Features
+## Available Features

 - **Automatic Model Discovery**: Automatically scans and discovers all Eloquent models in your application
 - **Interactive Dashboard**: Clean, modern UI built with Tailwind CSS and Alpine.js